IndicSentEval: How Effectively do Multilingual Transformer Models encode Linguistic Properties for Indic Languages?: Experimental Results

 \subsection{Probing Results}

-\textbf{How effectively do multilingual models encode hierarchy of linguistic structure for Indic languages?} We assess the linguistic structure by contrasting universal models trained on 100+ languages with those specifically trained on Indic languages.
+\textbf{How effectively do multilingual models encode hierarchy of linguistic structure for Indic languages?} We assess the linguistic structure by contrasting universal models trained on 100+ languages with those specifically trained on Indic languages only.
 Unless otherwise specified, the results presented in the main paper reflect an average accuracy across encoder-based universal models, decoder-based universal models and Indic-specific models.

 \textbf{Surface-level tasks.} We show the accuracy scores obtained for surface level task (i.e. SentLen) in the first row in Fig.~\ref{fig:surface_syntactic_tasks_average}.
 Analyzing the performance across languages, we observe the following patterns: (i) For encoder-based universal models as well as for Indic models, there is a trend of higher accuracy in the early (or lower) layers, which decreases in the later (or higher) layers.
 This pattern is expected, as surface-level tasks generally require minimal processing. (ii) Notably, the decoder-based universal multilingual models deviates from this trend, showing lower accuracy in the early layers and higher accuracy in the later layers.
-This unusual pattern in decoder-based universal models could be attributed to their unique autoregressive architectural design, and their approach to representing languages, especially those less common in the dataset.
-This suggests that decoder-based universal models may require their deeper layers to effectively grasp the nuances of these languages, even for tasks at the surface level. (iii) Overall, among all the models, Indic models report best accuracy, while encoder-based universal models display poorer performance.
+This seemingly unusual pattern in decoder-based universal models is actually intuitive because masked self attention in their autoregressive architectural design implies that only deeper layers in such models can effectively grasp the input length. (iii) Overall, among all the models, Indic models report best accuracy, while encoder-based universal models display poorer performance.
 This is likely because Indic models are specifically trained on Indic languages, making them more attuned to the nuances and idiosyncrasies of these languages.
 On the other hand, universal models, which are designed for universal applicability, might struggle with specific linguistic features unique to Indic languages.
 These features include script differences, morphological complexity, and visual factors such as orthography and word length.
+Tokenizers of universal models tokenize Indic language inputs to many tokens with little correlation with actual input length in words.